 4. Health.
 Sustainability.
 Comfort.
 By focusing on building science, Passive House offers superior sustainability.
 Comfort and health are not a luxury, they come standard with Passive House.

-5. Passive House buildings consume 80 to 90% less energy than typical homes and buildings.
+5. Passive House wall insulation will consume 80 to 90% less energy than typical homes and buildings.
 As climate change becomes more severe, Passive Homes will become more valuable.
 Millennials will likely choose energy efficiency over minimum code.
 To compete with energy efficient houses on the market, sellers of code minimum homes may have little choice but to upgrade their properties.